 Academic eligibility for students will be checked after three weeks (during the fourth week) of a semester and each succeeding week thereafter.
-Cristo Rey OKC will check eligibility on Thursday.
+Cristo Rey OKC will check eligibility on Thursdays, grades will be pulled at 4:00 pm.
 Teachers must have at least two grades per week entered in the gradebook to determine a student's true eligibility.
 The probation and ineligibility period will always begin the Monday after the day eligibility is checked.